 Apache

-Ava CMS includes a .htaccess file in public/.
-Just enable mod_rewrite:
+Ava CMS ships with a default .htaccess file in public/.
+Ensure mod_rewrite is enabled:

 sudo a2enmod rewrite && sudo systemctl restart apache2